apacheignite/documentation/marshalling/binary-marshaller.md

 If you are using .Net or C++ client and do not specify mappers in `BinaryConfiguration` then Ignite will use `BinaryBasicNameMapper` and `simpleName` property will be set to `true`, and `BinaryBasicIdMapper` and `lowerCase` property will be set to `true`.

-By default there is no need to configure anything if you uses solely Java, .NET or C++.
+By default, there is no need to configure anything if you use Java, .NET or C++.
 Mappers need to be configured if there is a tricky name conversion when platform interoperability is needed.